NCBI-Hackathons/ProteinMagicBlast/README.md

 1. Expand it use on annotated whole genome sequences.
 2. Extending it to large protein databases.
 3. Expand it to take more than one SRR or Refseq accession input
+4. Improve the speed of the analysis, especially the assembly of the consensus sequence.